 Otherwise, this is a relatively compact and lightweight model, similar to the Lewis N Clark.

 The Senz Smart S did well in our OGL Wind test, sustaining winds up to 40mph.
 It takes on the wind aerodynamically, lining itself up into the wind naturally.
 It inverted easily at 10mph but reverted easily too.

-The Gustbuster Metro and the Blunt XS Metro are two more contenders specifically designed for the wind.
+The Gustbuster Metro and the Blunt Metro are two more contenders specifically designed for the wind.
 None of these products were overly impressive: in most cases, the windproofing focus detracted significantly from other more desirable features.

 The Senz has a lot of metal moving parts, which is less durable than fiberglass (such as in the Swing Trek or Helinox), but it does have flexible tips which save the canopy from bumps and collisions in crowds.

 Ease of Use

 The Senz's metal canopy hinges always seemed to be close to our fingers, which made us cautious when handling it because we felt we could get pinched or snagged unexpectedly.
 This umbrella does not provide a "soft" design, nor gentle handling.
 For this, our favorites were the two award winners, the Swing Trek LiteFlex Hiking and the Helinox One.
 But the Blunt Metro also had a very nice feel with the smooth runner and the hidden rib tips.

 The button on the Senz seems to be there to lock the canopy open or closed, but it functions the same without pressing the button.
 This umbrella opens and closes, thus, completely manually, and we found the closing phase to be difficult.